McMaster-University-Library/Digital-Archive-Tools/README.md

 	If it is not, copy it into any folder within the C:\ drive.
 	Make sure that all file paths within GA_Filter and GA_CreateReport refer to the correct directory.

-	7. Edit the batch file labelled "GA_CreateReport_30daysAgo" with Notepad ++.
+	7. Edit the batch file labeled "GA_CreateReport_30daysAgo" with Notepad ++.
 	Change the directory in the second line to the directory in which the batch file is contained.

 	8. Follow the link below to instructions on creating a scheduled task within Windows Task Scheduler.